marcusrossel/foundations-of-logic-and-proof/first_order_logic_in_lean.rst

     #check P (g x (f c))
     #check R x y

-Although the examples function in much the same way, the ``constant`` and ``variable`` commands do very different things.
-The ``constant`` command declares a new object, axiomatically, and adds it to the list of objects Lean knows about.
+Although the examples function in much the same way, the ``axiom`` and ``variable`` commands do very different things.
+The ``axiom`` command declares a new object, axiomatically, and adds it to the list of objects Lean knows about.
 In contrast, when it is first executed, the ``variable`` command does not create anything.
 Rather, it tells Lean that whenever we enter an expression using the corresponding identifier, it should create a temporary variable of the corresponding type.

 Many types are already declared in Lean's standard library.
-For example, there is a type written ``nat`` or ``ℕ``, that denotes the natural numbers:
+For example, there is a type written ``Nat``, that denotes the natural numbers:

 .. code-block:: lean

-    #check nat
-    #check ℕ
+    #check Nat

-You can enter the unicode ``ℕ`` with ``\nat`` or ``\N``.
-The two expressions mean the same thing.

 Using this built-in type, we can model the language of arithmetic, as described in the last chapter, as follows: